rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 company), are transcoded.

 A cascade statement consists of `<cascade>` element nested in a `<transcode>` element specifying a ref that tells, which columns of which table make up the table relationship.
-The Syntax is table(column1 [, column2 [, …]]), depending on the number of columns used as foreign key.
+The Syntax is `table(column1 [, column2 [, …]])`, depending on the number of columns used as a foreign key.
 Benerator looks up the corresponding foreign key constraint in the database and finds out the type of relationship.

 As an example, if you want to transcode the rows of a company table and cascade to their departments, you would write